vpisarev/ficus/doc/ficustut.md

 operator .> (a: (...), b: (...)) = (for x <- a, y <- b {x > y})
 ```

 `(...)` is meta-type that denotes a tuple with any number of elements of any type. `for` inside `()` means tuple comprehension, and it generates tuple which elements are produced by the comprehension loop body.
-Tuples may have different type, and so the code inside for loop may vary from iteration from iteration.
+Tuple elements may have different type, and so the code inside for loop may vary from iteration from iteration.
 To make it work, the compiler does not produce a real loop.
 Instead, the loop is completely unrolled and each iteration is compiled separately, then the final tuple is constructed out of the results.

 If you want to limit tuples to uniform ones, which elements all have the same type, the notation `(T...)` can be used, where `T` can be a type variable (`'elemtype` or something like that) or concrete type, e.g. `float` (that is, `(float ...)` will denote a tuple that consists of float's):